Looking for a truly extraordinary experience this summer? Check out the Alberta Birds of Prey Centre located in Coaldale, AB.

 For information about the Alberta Birds of Prey Centres COVID-19 procedures click here.

 Here are the top 5 things to do when visiting the Alberta Birds of Prey Centre this summer:

 - Hold an Owl - Each visitor, regardless of age, is invited to have a specially trained owl perched on their arm.
+Be sure to bring a facemask from home if you'd like to hold an owl.
+Due to COVID-19, this is a requirement to keep the staff and public safe.
+Single-use gloves will be provided.
 Depending on the day, there are usually three types of owls available to be held: Burrowing Owl, Barn Owl and Great Horned Owl.
 Photos are encouraged, so be sure to bring your camera!

 - Watch a Flying Demonstration - See a hawk or eagle show off their incredible flying skills as a trainer talks about flying technics, facts about the species, and stories about life at the Centre.
 Flying demonstrations are performed every 90 minutes throughout the day (weather permitting).
+Benches at the flying field have been spaced to encourage proper social distancing.
 Note: Don’t worry about missing the presentation; before every flying demonstration a volunteer will walk around the site to gather any visitors who may want to view the demonstration.

 After your visit, check out the Alberta Birds of Prey Foundation's Facebook page for photos and stories from the centre all year round.

 The Alberta Birds of Prey Centre is open to the public 7 days a week from July 1st - September 7th, 2020.

 Use the Heritage Inn Hotel & Convention Centre in Taber, AB as your base for an exciting hands-on day of exploring the Alberta Birds of Prey Centre!
 Book our Birds of Prey Get-A-Way Package.